 Interested in eating at Bubba Gump Shrimp Co?
 My family loves eating here for good food & fun.
 We joined the Landry’s Select Club.
 Join before your visit in order to have a $25 credit to use towards your meal.
 The club does cost $25 to join but you immediately get that back.
 Plus, on your birthday you’ll get an additional $25.
 This continues every year but you only have to pay the membership fee once.

 Thank you so much for reading!
-I promise to keep updating this post as I continue to learn more Universal Studios Hollywood Tips and Tricks.
+I promise to keep updating this post as I continue to learn more about Universal Studios Hollywood Tips and Tricks.